Skip to main content

 Metal Planter in Bloom: Three Creative Floral Designs for a Beautiful Display

 If you've ever wondered what to do with the Dollar Tree metal planters that say "Flowers" and "Garden," look no further.
 There are several ways to spruce them up, from using acrylic paint to turning them into a faux garden sink.
 Today, I will show you three creative floral designs you can create using items you may already have at home.
 I'll demonstrate three simple floral designs I made using my metal planter as the main focal point.
-If you're ready, I would love for you to join me and decorate!
+If you're ready, I'd love for you to join me and help decorate!

 Three picture collage showing floral displays in metal planter